arieh/SimpleCounter/Docs/SimpleCounter.md

 1. format (`string`) : In what way to format the counter (see more below). default is `[D] [H] [M] [S]`.
 2. lang (`object`): Alternative words to use or counter. for more detail see source code.
 3. leadingZero (`bool`): whether to add a leading zero to numbers smaller than 10. default is `true`.
+4. continue (`bool`) : whether to start countng upwards when countdown is done. default is `false`.

 #### Date Format: